ethicalkhawaja/Python-Beginner-Projects/README.md

 # Python-Beginner-Projects
-Six beginner Python projects developed as practical exercises while studying the book Automate the Boring Stuff with Python.
+> Six beginner Python projects based on the book Automate the Boring Stuff with Python.